LGUG2Z/komorebi/README.md

 ### Running

+`komorebi` can be run in two ways, using either a static configuration file or a dynamic configuration script.

+The quickstart covers running with a static configuration file.

-Run `komorebic start --await-configuration` at a Powershell prompt, and you will see the following output:
+If you would like to use a dynamic configuration script, ensure that you have a `komorebi.ps1` or `komorebi.ahk` file present, run `komorebic start --await-configuration` at a Powershell prompt, and you will see the following output:

 ```
 Start-Process komorebi.exe -ArgumentList '--await-configuration' -WindowStyle hidden